alexandrehuat/alexandrehuat.github.io/README.md

 <div style="display: inline">
 <img alt="The Cognitive Behavioral Workbook for Depression" src="https://images-eu.ssl-images-amazon.com/images/I/51kYRFkkdyL.jpg" width="200"> <img alt="The Cognitive Behavioral Workbook for Anxiety" src="https://images-eu.ssl-images-amazon.com/images/I/51y8hx1RQuL.jpg" width="200"> <img alt="The Mindfulness Workbook for Addiction" src="https://images-eu.ssl-images-amazon.com/images/I/51SFzEuV3VL.jpg" width="200">
 </div>

+Particularly, I want to emphasize the Knaus' books on depression and anxiety.
+I used them a lot, there are of great quality, pretty straightforward and easy to work with.
+They contain depression and anxiety tests, and just by executing the exercises, my scores truly diminished to a non-affected level (< 10 %): that proves the efficacity of the therapy, in my case.

 [mental_dis]: http://www.who.int/whr/2001/media_centre/press_release/en/ "World Health Organization (2001).
 Mental disorders affect one in four people: Treatment available but not being used."